Newcrest Orange Challenge

 170 km ride option rest stops:

-During the ride there will be food available for you at the rest areas on course, as well as lunch provided.
-A more detailed breakdown of the food will be available closer to the event date.
+All rest stops will have water, first aid, mechanical support, nutrition and toilets available.There will be food available for you at the rest areas on course, as well as lunch provided.

 If you’re participating in the 170km ride option you’ll have the option of sending one A3 sized valet bag (supplied) to ‘ride ahead’ and be waiting at the Mandurama lunch stop.